aquasecurity/trivy/docs/docs/configuration/db.md

 ```
 trivy image --db-repository my.registry.local/trivy-db --db-repository registry.gitlab.com/gitlab-org/security-products/dependencies/trivy-db alpine
 ```

+The Checks Database registry location option does not support fallback through multiple options.
+This is because in case of a failure pulling the checks DB, Trivy will use the embedded checks as a fallback.

 !!! note
     Setting the repository location flags override the default values which include the official db locations.
 In case you want to preserve the default locations, you should include them in the list the you set as repository locations.